 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 Incomplete Without It

 Generally, you want to use your essay to bring something new to your application—something that is not already evident in the other elements (transcript, recommendations, honors, activities, and the like).
-The focus of this essay, then, should be something that is meaningful to you but that is not obvious.
+The focus of the background prompt essay, then, should be something that is meaningful to you but that is not obvious.
 The pivot of the essay should be something that reveals something personal or unusual about you that helps the reader put you in a new perspective, or that brings to light a hidden truth about you that will give context to the rest of your application

-Your background includes the context in which you live: your parentage, your community, your collective experiences.
+In the background prompt your background includes the context in which you live: your parentage, your community, your collective experiences.

 This is how you define yourself—the labels you might use to describe who you are as a person.
 Again, this identity may not be readily visible, but sharing it with your reader will provide context to your application and help her understand the “real you.”